 - 2.4.
 Activation and deactivation - 2.4.1.
 The vehicle shall be equipped with means for the driver to activate (active mode) and deactivate (off mode) the system. - 2.4.2.
 The default status of the system shall be in off mode at the initiation of each new engine start/run cycle.
 This requirement does not apply when a new engine start/run cycle is performed automatically, e.g. by the operation of a stop/start system. - 2.4.3.
-The system shall only be active after a deliberate action by the driver.
+The system shall be active only after a deliberate action by the driver.

-The activation of the system shall only be possible if:
+The activation of the system shall be possible only if:

-- The driver is in the driver seat and the seatbelt is fastened, - the driver is detected to take over control on request, - all functions needed for the operation are working properly and - the vehicle is on roads where pedestrians and cyclists are prohibited and which, by design, are equipped with a physical separation that divides the traffic moving in opposite directions. - 2.4.4.
+- The driver is in the driver seat and the seatbelt is fastened, - the driver is detected to ready to take over control on request, - all functions needed for the operation are working properly and - the vehicle is on roads where pedestrians and cyclists are prohibited and which, by design, are equipped with a physical separation that divides the traffic moving in opposite directions. - 2.4.4.
 It shall be possible to deactivate (off-mode) the system at any time by a single deliberate action of the driver using the same control as indicated in paragraph 2.4.3 above. - 2.4.5.
-The system shall be deactivated automatically when the driver has taken over manual control. - 2.4.5.B.
-The system shall be deactivated automatically when the driver has taken over manual control following a transition demand. - Reminder: Definition for "manual control" needed, to explain what driver took over manual control means? - 2.4.5.1.
+The system shall be deactivated automatically when the driver has taken over manual control. - 2.4.5.
+B The system shall be deactivated automatically when the driver has taken over manual control following a transition demand. - Reminder: Definition for "manual control" needed, to explain what driver took over manual control means? - 2.4.5.1.
 A steering input of the driver shall deactivate the system.
 The steering control effort necessary to deactivate the system shall not exceed 50 N. - 2.4.5.2.
 The system design shall include protection against unintentional deactivation by a driver input on the system controls.
 For example a minimum steering input of [X] seconds. - 2.4.5.3.
-An acceleration demand by the driver shall only deactivate the system if the driver is holding the steering control. - 2.4.6.
+An acceleration demand by the driver shall deactivate the system only if the driver is holding the steering control. - 2.4.6.
 A braking demand by the driver shall have priority over the longitudinal control function of the system.
-A return to the set speed of the system shall only be possible following a deliberate action by the driver using the same control as indicated in paragraph 2.4.3. above. - 2.4.7.
-An acceleration demand by the driver may have priority over the longitudinal control of the system.
+A return to the set speed of the system shall only be possible following a deliberate action by the driver using the same control as indicated in paragraph 2.4.3. above. - An acceleration demand by the driver may have priority over the longitudinal control of the system.
 However, such a demand shall not cause the speed of the vehicle to exceed the operational speed as determined in accordance with this regulation.
-Following the release of the accelerator control, and in the absence of a deactivation, the speed of the vehicle shall return automatically to the set speed of the system.
+Following the release of the accelerator control, and in the absence of a deactivation, the speed of the vehicle shall return automatically to the set speed of the system. - 2.4.7.B Driver action on the accelerator control may override the longitudinal control of the system.
+In case the driver is not holding the steering control during this override, the system shall initiate a transition demand or a hands-on warning as specified in paragraph 2.8. - 2.5.
+Dynamic Driving Task and Headway Control